SaaSTEMLY/sveltekit-auto-openapi/docs/src/routes/introduction/quick-start/+page.md

 });
 ```

-### 3. Add Validation Hook
+### 3. Add Runtime Validation (Optional)

+You have two options for runtime validation:

+#### Option A: Global Validation Hook

-Add the hook to `src/hooks.server.ts` to enable runtime validation.
+Add the hook to `src/hooks.server.ts` to enable validation for all routes:

 ```ts
 import { sequence } from "@sveltejs/kit/hooks";